alphaX86/PHP-PRO/README.md

   __Username:*admin*__

   __Password:*1234*__

+__WARNING: ATLEAST ONE COMPLETE FORM ENTRY IS REQUIRED TO ACCESS THE ADMIN PAGE.
+ELSE, ERROR OCCURS!!__

 __For personal reasons, this PHP application runs only on localhost (ie., within a PC) and it's not ready for global hosting!!!__